NinjaBearStudioTech/Documentation/Writerside/topics/inventory/user_interface/inv_ui_mvvm.md

 <procedure title="Preparing the Backpack Container Widget" collapsible="true" default-state="expanded">
     <step>
         <p>Create a new Container Widget by extending from <code>UserWidget</code>.</p>
-        <note>Ninja Inventory provides a base <b>Container Widget</b>, but for this example, we’ll build it from scratch to better understand the concepts involved.</note>
+        <note>Ninja Inventory provides a base <b>Container Widget</b>, but for this example, we'll build it from scratch to better understand the concepts involved.</note>
     </step>
     <step>
         <p>Add the <b>Inventory Container ViewModel</b> to the widget.
 Set its <b>Creation Type</b> to <code>Resolver</code>, and select <code>Inventory Resolver</code> as the resolver class.</p>